gregdetre/healthyselfjournal/docs/reference/RECORDING_CONTROLS.md

 ## Recording Flow

-1. Press any key to start recording
+1. Recording starts immediately on command launch
 2. Visual volume meter shows recording active
 3. Press any key to stop recording
+4. If the captured answer is extremely short and low‑voiced, it is discarded automatically (no files saved, no transcription)
-4. Whisper transcribes to text
+5. Otherwise, Whisper transcribes to text
-5. LLM generates response question
+6. LLM generates response question

 ## Session Controls

-- **ESC**: Cancel current recording (don't transcribe)
+- **ESC**: Cancel current recording (don't save or transcribe)
-- **Q**: Transcribe current recording and quit session
+- **Q**: Quit after this response
+  - If pressed before any substantial speech: the take is auto‑discarded and the session ends cleanly
+  - If pressed after a normal answer: the take is saved/transcribed, then the session ends

 ## Error Prevention

+- Short accidental takes are auto‑discarded
-- Audio saved immediately to .mp3
+- Audio saved to .wav; optional .mp3 conversion queued when available
 - Transcript saved after each transcription
 - Summary updated after each exchange